 - Use store-bought wreaths (live or artificial).
 Embellish them with additional decorations like colorful leaves, berries, ribbons and acorns for fall.
 For winter; bells, holly, pinecones, ornaments, berries, bows and poinsettias are all great options.

 Draw upon your creativity and make your own door decorations.
 For fall, ideas include: hanging a thin wicker flower holder filled with colorful leaf branches, flowers, dried colorful corn, small gourds, acorns and curly ting.
-If you want to create a unique fall wreath, learn how to make one HERE.
+If you want to create a unique fall wreath, we have a tutorial for you.
 For winter, rather than a wreath, get a swag made of fir tree branches and adorn it with holiday decorations of your choice.

 Take unusual things from around your home and embellish them with everything that’s fall or winter.
 For example, turn an ordinary straw hat into a scarecrow, turn the head of an old rake into a beautiful decoration or get a large first initial of your last name and attach decorations—great for family pride.